Pelumi-Aderinto/Web_Scrapping/README.md

 4. Write an API that provides access to the content in the mongo database.
 The user should be able to search for articles by keyword

 ### APPROACH TO SOLUTION
-1. Addressing the first problem and using the beautifulsoup framework in python, I crawled an online news website(theguardian.com)
+1. Addressing the first problem and using the beautifulsoup framework in python, I crawled an online news website(www.theguardian.com/au)
-2. After crawl the website and getting raw html tags, I then cleansed and processed it to be able to obtain the news headline, links to story and the content of the story.
+2. After crawling the website and getting raw html tags, I then cleansed and processed it to be able to obtain the news headline, links to story and the content of the story.
 3. I hosted a mongo database on Atlas (cloud mongodb) and connected to it with my python sdk and insert the cleansed data in step 2 to it.
 4. I then wrote wrote an API to provide access to the content in the mongo database and also deployed it on heroku for public access. [link here](https://evening-badlands-93116.herokuapp.com/)